Can All Hardwood Flooring Be Dried?

 Unfortunately in almost all cases, glued-down engineered flooring will need to be cross cut with a circular saw and completely removed and new flooring installed.

 For this article we’ll discuss the dynamics of only Solid Wood such as the 2″ solid wood planking in the photo above.
 The driving force for cupping comes from a response of the wood to a change in moisture content (MC).
 Usually from flooding water either from a broken pipe, overflowing appliance or rising water.
-Below the Fiber Saturation Point (typically 28% to 30%), wood swells if the MC is increased and shrinks if the MC is decreased.
+Below the Fiber Saturation Point (typically 28%), wood swells if the MC is increased and shrinks if the MC is decreased.
 The mechanism that causes swelling can be understood by looking at the cellular structure and organization in wood.

 Cupping occurs in solid wood flooring as a result of an elevated MC in the bottom of the flooring compared with the MC of the face surface.